TommyJackson85/band-website/README.md

 ### 5 - see the bands tour dates, and availability for booking and are able to contact the band to organise gigs.

-- A list of tour dates are provided on the home page and hire page.
+- A list of tour dates are provided on the home page (index.html) and hire page (hire.html).
 - A list of dates available for booking (around specific areas) can be seen on the Hire page.
 - Both lists, provide the user of an idea of the bands locations for booking.
 - A paragraph promoting the bands up and coming tour can be seen above the form.